NichieSystems/blockchain-crypto-guides/fundamentals/5-Scurdex-basics.md

 While there are a lot of different cryptocurrencies there is lack of information describing these projects in accessible manner.
 Many projects are fairly obscure even for the experienced newcomers with a technical background.

-Unstoppable aims to provide a comprehensive overview for various cryptocurrencies in simple terms.
+Scurdex aims to provide a comprehensive overview for various cryptocurrencies in simple terms.

 ![portrait](https://raw.githubusercontent.com/horizontalsystems/blockchain-crypto-guides/master/fundamentals/images/05-05-s.png)